ChromRec: Self-Assembly of Nucleosomes Driven by Directional Recognition: Discussion

 where $r_i$ and $r_{i+s}$ are bond vectors between consecutive particles at positions $i$ and $i+s$ along the polymer backbone, $s$ is the contour length of the polymer (DNA), and $l_p$ is the persistence length.

-\textbf{Histones’ force field and parameterization.} For recognition interaction, the histones interact through site particles.
+\textbf{Histones’ force field and parameterization.} For \textit{recognition} interaction, the histones interact through site particles.
 In other words, it is the sites that keep the parent particles in an interaction.
 The parent histone particles are connected to their sites, that are point particles, through a harmonic spring.
-A site is located at the center of radial distance between two parent particles as depicted in Figure \ref{fig:site}.
+A site is positioned along a vector pointing from parent A to parent B at a fixed offset (center of them), as depicted in Figure \ref{fig:site}.
 To ensure rotational flexibility of the site particles, we tracked cumulative displacement vectors over time as a diagnostic for directional randomization.
 A converging vector sum was used as an indicator of rotational dynamics (see Figure S2), consistent with expectations that site motions are not fixed, and that rotational effects cause directional changes, leading to the cancellation of displacement vectors over time.
 For each parent histone particle three sites were considered for the interaction with the other histone sites.
 Though each histone could have four sites to be able to interact with all histone types, having three sites balances the computational efficiency and the stability of the histone octamer.
 For the parameterization of histone-histone interactions, an experimental value of micromolar-scale binding constant \cite{mardian1978yeast}, $k_d$, was employed.
-Considering $k_d = \frac{k_{off}}{k_{on}}$, having a micromolar-scale $k_d$ means a mean survival (or residence) time, $\tau$, of minute-scale is necessary, since $\tau= \frac{1}{k_{off}}$.
-To achieve this value, we carried out 20-minute-long simulations in triplicate for H3-H4, H2A-H2B, H4 – H2A, H4 – H2B, H3 – H2A and H3 – H2B dimers to be able to observe a mean residence time of minute-scale.
-Accordingly, the recognition, attraction and repulsion terms have been optimized to obtain the mentioned residence time.
+Considering $k_d = \frac{k_{off}}{k_{on}}$, having a micromolar-scale $k_d$ means a mean survival (or residence) time, $\tau$, of minute-scale, since $\tau= \frac{1}{k_{off}}$.
+To achieve this value, we carried out 20-minute-long simulations in triplicate for H3-H4, H2A-H2B, H4-H2A, H4-H2B, H3-H2A and H3-H2B dimers to be able to observe a mean residence time of minute-scale.
+Accordingly, the \textit{recognition}, attraction and repulsion terms have been optimized to obtain the mentioned residence time.
 Although reference \cite{mardian1978yeast} measured the binding constant for H2A-H2B, we parameterized all histone-histone interactions based on the same micromolar scale binding constant.
 Table S1 shows the mean survival time and mean binding constant of our simulations for each interaction.
 Then, in a step-by-step fashion, we added more particles to the dimers for finetuning the parameters in order to form and keep the octamer stable.
 In this step, we also took the distance between histones into consideration for forming a topologically correct structure of the nucleosomes.
-The distribution of radial distances of all histone-histone interactions are shown Figure S2.
+The distribution of radial distances of all histone-histone interactions are shown in Figure S2.
 The radial distances of the corresponding distances derived from the crystal structure are shown in Table S2.